ibexa/documentation-developer/docs/guide/persistence_cache.md

 - [Redis Sentinel](https://redis.io/topics/sentinel)
     - Provides high availability by providing one or several slaves (ideally 2 slaves or more, e.g. minimum 3 servers), and handle failover
     - [Slaves are asynchronously replicated](https://redis.io/topics/sentinel#fundamental-things-to-know-about-sentinel-before-deploying), so they can't be used for reads
-    - Typically used with a load balancer (e.g. HAproxy) in the front in order to only speak to elected master
+    - Typically used with a load balancer (e.g. HAproxy with occasional calls to Redis Sentinel API) in the front in order to only speak to elected master
-        - An alternative is that application logic itself speaks to Sentinel in order to always ask for elected master before talking to cache.
+    - Or as of v3 you can configure this [directly on the connection string](https://symfony.com/doc/current/components/cache/adapters/redis_adapter.html#configure-the-connection), **if** you use `Predis` instead of `php-redis`

-For best performance we recommend use of Redis Sentinel if it fits your needs.
-However different cloud providers have managed services that are easier to set up, and might perform better.
-Notable Services:
+Several cloud providers have managed services that are easier to set up, handle replication and scalability for you, and might perform better.
+Notable services include:

 - [Amazon ElastiCache](https://aws.amazon.com/elasticache/)
 - [Azure Redis Cache](https://azure.microsoft.com/en-us/services/cache/)